If you're waking up to an icy bedroom or getting chilly while working at your desk, you may want to invest in a portable heater.

-There are several types of portable heater available: fan, ceramic, halogen, oil filled and more.
+There are several types of heater available, including fan, ceramic, halogen and oil filled.
 If you’re not sure which sort would be best for your situation, have a look at our guide outlining the different types and their advantages and disadvantages.

 Second, be aware of cost.
 A portable heater can save you from needlessly cranking up the central heating but if you run a plug-in heater all day, it'll consume a lot of power.
 A portable fan heater running for 24 hours continuously on a standard electricity tariff could cost you up to £7 per day.